yellowbean/absbox-doc/docs/source/modeling.rst

 Pool
 ---------

-a ``Pool`` represents a set of assets ,which generate cashflows to support expenses and liabilities.
+``Pool`` represents a set of assets ,which generate cashflows to support expenses and liabilities.

 * it can either has a loan level ``asset`` or ``projected cashflow``
 * other optional fields like `issuance balance`

 Mortgage
 ^^^^^^^^^^^
+`Mortgage` is a loan with level pay at each payment period.

 .. code-block:: python